pboehm/django-data-migration/README.md

 ## Status of project

-This app has been extracted out of a production system and some work have been done, to write tests and refactor code.
+This app has been extracted out of a production system and some work has been done, to write tests and refactor code.
 Writing extensive documentation is the next important step for this project.